Table of Contents

 Line 1a. top Enter the formal name of the plan or enough information to identify the plan.
 Abbreviate if necessary.

-Line 1b. top Enter the three-digit plan number that the employer or plan administrator assigned to the plan uses for filing the Form 5500 series.
+Line 1b. top Enter the three-digit plan number that the employer or plan administrator assigned to the plan and uses to file the plan's Form 5500 series return/report.